 The sponsors you find will likely determine whether you will make or lose money on your trade show.
 It may seem like a daunting task to convince companies to support your expo, but remember that sponsors have a lot to gain.
 Trade shows benefit all the exhibitors and you can offer a sponsor exclusive exposure, whether it’s a premium spot in the floorplan for their display, advertising around the show, or other benefits unique to your event.
 Radio stations, newspapers, or other publications are good choices for sponsors because you will receive free advertising when they publicize their presence at the show.

 Planning a trade show is a lot to handle, and there is more to trade show logistics than we could fit into a single blog post.
 Here we’ve only covered the first few steps; look for part two of this series to learn more.
 If you want to take the first steps towards a successful show, hire Advanced Tradeshow Technology to help.
-We’re a division of Helen Brett Enterprises, which has more than 65 years of trade show management experience, so you can expect great systems and trusted technology.
+We’re a division of ATT Expo Market, a trade show management company, so you can expect great systems and trusted technology.
 Contact us today to learn how we can customize our services to your trade show!